 Pictured left to right: Alyssa Myrick, Maureen Lawler, Caleb Lawlis, Rick Fernandez, Kala Davis.
 Not pictured - Cynthia Parrish.

-Nebraska Hill Day has been
+GPACAC Nebraska Hill Day

 In late March, GPACAC members visited the